 * This posting

-Successful Stormwater Management Projects from the Field” a new
+Stormwater Management Projects from the Field” a new publication of

-publication of the Great Lakes Aquatic Habitat Network and Fund (GLAHNF.)
+the Great Lakes Aquatic Habitat Network and Fund (GLAHNF.)
+Check their

-and future Town Hall postings for more on this story, GLAHNF grassroots grants,
+Town Hall postings for more on this story, GLAHNF grassroots grants, and how